-This work is part of the research program XXX, which is (partly) financed by the Netherlands Organisation for Scientific Research (NWO) via a Rubicon grant awarded to XXX.
-Furthermore, this work has benefitted from funding of the Alexander von Humboldt Professorship awarded to XXX (AvH grant number 1141527).
-We thank XXX, XXX, XXX, and XXX for help in segmenting the acoustic data, and we thank the directors and students of the "RSG Ter Apel" and "HAVO Notre Dame des Anges" for their facilitation and participation.
-Finally, we thank the two anonymous reviewers for their comments and insights which helped to improve the manuscript substantially.
+This work is part of the research program Investigating language variation physically, which is financed by the Netherlands Organisation for Scientific Research (NWO) via a Rubicon grant awarded to Martijn Wieling (grant number 446-11-030).
+Furthermore, this work has benefitted from funding of the Alexander von Humboldt Professorship awarded to R. Harald Baayen (AvH grant number 1141527).
+First and foremost, we thank the directors and students of the "RSG Ter Apel" and "HAVO Notre Dame des Anges" for their facilitation and participation.
+We also thank Dankmar Enke, Matthias Villing, Lea Hofmaier, and Amber Nota for their help in segmenting the acoustic data, and Melika Oladazimi for the manual formant correction.
+Finally, we thank the editor and two anonymous reviewers for their comments and insights which helped to improve the manuscript substantially.